jat255/teslacam-merge/README.md

 In this case, the connected USB drives will be probed with the `WMIC.exe` Windows tool, and any drive containing "`Tesla`" in the volume name will be mounted into the WSL system and processed as desribed above.
-If all the files in this repo (`autorun.inf`, the icon, and the script) are copied into the root of the TeslaCam drive, the script should run automatically in WSL when the drive is inserted into the computer (depending on your computer's security settings).
+If all the files in this repo are copied into the root of the TeslaCam drive, the script can be run easily by double-clicking on `teslacam_merge.bat`.
+This step is necessary because AutoRun is disabled on USB drives in modern versions of Windows due to security concerns.

 ## Other options